MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 1. If it's not already installed, use the steps from the [Prerequisites section above](/SharePoint/governance/install-and-configure-workflow-for-sharepoint-server#prerequisites) to install Azure Service Fabric.

 1. Install SharePoint Workflow Manager and SharePoint Workflow Manager Client.

-1. If there's more than one server in your Workflow Manager farm, repeat the previous steps on all workflow farm servers.
+SharePoint Workflow Manager and SharePoint Workflow Manager Client can be downloaded from [here](https://www.microsoft.com/download/details.aspx?id=104867).
+The system requirements can be found on that page as well.

-1. Run the Workflow Manager Configuration Wizard and choose the "Join an Existing Workflow Manager Farm" to rejoin the previous farm with the databases you noted in the previous steps.
+1. Run the Workflow Manager Configuration Wizard and choose the "Join an Existing Workflow Manager Farm" to rejoin the previous farm.
+Use the database, service account, and Certificate Generation Key information used in the previous "Classic WFM" farm.
    > [!NOTE]
    > When upgrading, there is typically no need to delete the existing Workflow Service Application Proxy and reconnect using the Register-SPWorkflowService cmdlet.
 If you encounter the invalidity of the Certificate Generation Key for SharePoint Workflow Manager and Service Bus, you may need to reset it, see [Reset Certificate Generation Key](/SharePoint/governance/reset-certificate-generation-key-sharepoint-workflow-manager).
 1. Rerun the Workflow Manager Configuration Wizard, select **Upgrade Workflow Manager Farm**, and confirm subsequent steps until the end.
    > [!NOTE]
    > This step should be run on all servers in the SharePoint Workflow Manager farm.
    > The "Upgrade Workflow Manager Farm" option is always presented in the Workflow Manager Configuration Wizard, whether an upgrade is required or not.
-There's no harm in running it multiple times.
+There's no harm in running it multiple times, or when there's no upgrade pending.
+1. If there's more than one server in your Workflow Manager farm, repeat the previous steps on all workflow farm servers.

 1. Install the SharePoint Workflow Manager **Client** on each server in the SharePoint Server farm after uninstalling any previous versions.

 ## Validate the installation
 <a name="section6"> </a>